-A former solicitor-advocate with over 10 years in private practice as a principle and consultant solicitor-advocate, Kamar has been an advocate in the Chancery Division, Queens Bench Division, Administrative Court and the Senior Costs office.
+A former solicitor-advocate with over 10 years in private practice as a principal and consultant solicitor-advocate, Kamar has been an advocate in the Chancery Division, Queens Bench Division, Administrative Court and the Senior Costs office.
 Kamar’s year of call is 2016 but he has been practicing as High Court Advocate in all proceedings since 2007 as a solicitor-advocate and he has been advocate in the Court of Appeal on many occasions during his long career as a solicitor-advocate.

 He has a wide following from the South, South West, Midlands and the Northern Circuit and Wales.

 Kamar has extensive practice in the following areas of law:-

 Partnership disputes, family law and financial disputes, personal Injury, clinical negligence, Trust & Probate, regulatory matters, costs disputes, detail assessment hearings, injunctions, housing disrepair, breach of contract, Immigration and crime.
 Defending forfeiture of lease following section 146 notice under Landlord and Tenant Act 1925 as well as Trade Mark matters including passing off.